find Hamiltonian cycle

 find Hamiltonian path

-	(optional) zero or more options as specified below
+(optional) one or more options as specified below

 startvertex=a valid vertex in G

 Specifies the starting vertex for a Hamiltonian cycle or path.
 If provided, the algorithm will only consider cycles or paths beginning at startvertex.